Edward P. ParentPartner

 - Obtained a six-figure settlement for the personal representative of an estate following prolonged litigation alleging breaches of fiduciary duty by the decedent’s attorney-in-fact;

-- Secured multiple significant life insurance settlements on behalf of his clients without the need for prolonged litigation;
+- Mr. Parent has secured multiple significant life insurance settlements on behalf of his clients without the need for prolonged litigation;

 - In a complex construction dispute involving the reconstruction of a commercial structure in Harford County, Maryland, obtained a mid-six figure award for his client following a four-day arbitration hearing;

 - In a contract action, secured a six-figure settlement on behalf of a national diagnostic reference laboratory without the need for discovery;

 - Obtained dismissal of a $1 million complaint for defamation brought against a Federal employee;

 - Successfully represented owners of a complex of retirement homes in obtaining liability insurance coverage from various insurance carriers arising from an outbreak of Legionnaire’s Disease.
 Mr. Parent’s representation ensured that these insurance carriers fulfilled their defense and coverage obligations to his client throughout the duration of two lawsuits filed as a result of this outbreak;

 - Participated in the defense of property-based claims brought by a consolidated group of hundreds of plaintiffs, including through a five-month trial in the Circuit Court for Baltimore County.